15 Free DIY Shoe Rack Plans You Can Make Today (with Pictures)

 Supplies: Boards, Wood glue, Long dowels

 This design by Angela Marie Made is an easy way to turn an unsightly pile of shoes into a feature that’s both aesthetic and functional.
-It’s as easy to build as it is to use, and can be put together for no more than $15 worth of Tools.
+It’s as easy to build as it is to use and can be put together for no more than $15 worth of supplies.